C-Zong/portfolio-2231/doc/02-component-proof-of-concept/02-component-proof-of-concept.md

 > to create a new design.
 In you do end up picking one at random, you should
 > disclose that here as well.

-I think there isn't a best one in my design, they all useful.
-But I can rank it from easiest to the hardest, and also the simplest to the most complex: TaskManagement, BudgetTracker, and Library.
-TaskManagement is just like manage an array of Stirngs.
-BudgetTracker can maybe need a inner class to save both the amount of money, and the description of the record.
-For Library, we can do many more things, like sort the books to find it quicker.
-It may be as hard as BudgetTracker, but it could be more complex than BudgetTracker.

-I think Library has too much methods I can implement, and TaskManagement is a little easy, so I choose BudgetTracker to implement.

 I don't think there is a best option in my design; they are all useful.
 However, I can rank them from easiest to hardest, and from simplest to most complex: TaskManagement, BudgetTracker, and Library.
 TaskManagement is like managing an array of Strings.
 The BudgetTracker might require an inner class to store both the amount of money and the description of each record.
 For the Library, we can do many more things, such as sorting the books to find them more quickly.
 It may be as challenging as the BudgetTracker, but it could be more complex.

 I think the Library has too many methods I could implement, and TaskManagement is a little easy, so I chose to implement the BudgetTracker.